mozi-vizsgaremek/backend/README.md

 npm run watch
 ```

+Alternatively, using nodemon and `tsc --watch` in tandem is possible, and preferred on some platforms.

 ### Running in production

 Production deployments should use the provided Dockerfile.
 Alternatively, `npm run start` will start the compiled version.